 Retro-commissioning or recommissioning (RCx) can provide an additional or alternative method for providing OM&M on a periodic basis.
-RCx is a cost-effective means to improve the performance of existing facilities with the goals of reducing energy consumption and peak demand consumption, improving system performance, meeting planned production volumes, and reducing maintenance issues and costs.
-RCx involves a review of the facility's systems and their operation that identifies problems due to system operation deficiencies or design flaws that occurred during the original construction.
+RCx is a cost-effective means to improve the performance of existing facilities or networks with the goals of reducing energy consumption and peak demand consumption, improving system performance, meeting planned production volumes or availability of energy supply, and reducing maintenance issues and costs.
+RCx involves a review of the relevant systems and their operation that identifies problems due to system operation deficiencies or design flaws that occurred during the original construction.
 RCx also identifies problems that may have developed during the facility's existence.
 Typical energy efficiency measures identified during the RCx process focus on improving control of existing equipment or correcting hardware and sensor malfunctions.